 My manager was upset, and told me if I could not do overnights, I would never become a store manager because that was a requirement.
 I remember just being in shock.
 Here I was, a 21-year-old go-getter with dreams of furthering my career, only to have my store manager tell me it was all for nothing.

 But I did not let his incorrect statement kill my fire.
 I moved to Chicago, became a store manager, and now work at the Walgreens corporate office.
-I always think what could have been, had I just taken hisword for it and given up on my future.
-That’s one reason I am so passionate about advocacy – I don’t ever want that to happen to someone else.
+I always think what could have been, had I just taken his word for it and given up on my future.
+That’s one reason I am so passionate about advocacy—I don’t ever want that to happen to someone else.

 I realized that if he didn’t know what to do, a lot of pharmacists and other Walgreens team members probably don’t know what to do in the event of a seizure either.
-The more time I spent researching and speaking with leaders at Walgreens, as well as at the Epilepsy Foundation of America, I realized there is a major knowledge gap that can and should be filled.
+The more time I spent researching and speaking with leaders at Walgreens, as well as at the Epilepsy Foundation of America, I realized there was a major knowledge gap that can and should be filled.

 I wasn’t sure how people were going to react when I started reaching out to them to discuss epilepsy and epilepsy patients here at Walgreens.
 But at every turn, the epilepsy conversation was welcomed and got people excited.
 I found out that more than 1 million patients with epilepsy use our pharmacies, and sharing this with colleagues has motivated many parts of the business to take into consideration how various decisions will impact people living with the condition.